mmottaqii/Hypercholesterolemia-Predictive-Framework/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE.md](LICENSE_LINK) for details.
+This project is licensed under the MIT License.

 ## Contact